rht-labs/enablement-docs/exercises/2-attack-of-the-pipelines/README.md

 git push
 ```

-5. Validate the build and deploy configs have been created in Openshift by opening the console and checking `<YOUR_NAME> CI-CD builds` for the `BuildConfigs`
+5. Validate the build and deploy configs have been created in OpenShift by opening the console and checking `<YOUR_NAME> CI-CD builds` for the `BuildConfigs`
 ![ocp-app-bc](../images/exercise2/ocp-app-bc.png)

 6. Check `<YOUR_NAME>-dev` to see the deployment configs are in place